 One of the benefits of a Dedicated Server is that the combination of port forwarding and the server's static IP address lets you run internet-accessible services on machines which connect to the internet through Speedify.

-Port forwarding allows computers on the Internet to connect to a service that is actually running on one of your computers which is connected to the Dedicated Server via Speedify.
-The client request will go to a port on the Dedicate Server which will then send the request over the bonded and encrypted Speedify connection of the correct connected computer.
+Port forwarding allows computers on the internet to connect to a service that is actually running on one of your computers which is connected to the Dedicated Server via Speedify.
+The client request will go to a port on the Dedicated Server, which will then send the request over the bonded and encrypted Speedify connection of the correct connected computer.

-To set up port forwarding, click the Gear on the main screen, to open the Settings menu.
-Then click to open the Session settings:
+To set up port forwarding, click the gear icon on the Dashboard to open the General Settings menu.
+Then click to expand the Session Settings menu:

-Using this interface you can add new port forwarding rules.
-Type a port number, select TCP or UDP and then client the + to add another rule.
+Using this interface, you can add new port forwarding rules.
+Type a port number, select TCP or UDP and then click the + to add another rule.